Samarth-Godara/AgriResponse/README.md

 # AgriResponse
-repository for dataset, models and question bank of AgriResponse
+Repository for dataset, models and question bank developed in the study of AgriResponse.

 Link to download the developed knowledge base :